 There are three main categories of ultrasound imaging, including:

-Healthcare providers often use ultrasound (often called prenatal or obstetric ultrasound) to monitor you and your baby during pregnancy.
+Healthcare providers often use ultrasound (often called prenatal or obstetric ultrasound) to monitor you and the fetus during pregnancy.

 Providers use prenatal ultrasound to:

 Most healthcare providers recommend an ultrasound at 20 weeks pregnant.
-This test tracks your unborn baby’s growth and development during pregnancy.
-This ultrasound may also show your baby’s biological sex.
+This test tracks the fetus’s growth and development during pregnancy.
+This ultrasound may also show the biological sex of the fetus.
 Tell your technician if you do or do not want to know the sex.

 Your provider may order extra scans to get answers to any questions or concerns, such as the potential for congenital conditions.